-A. Federal law requires that you dispose of flammables such as fireworks, cleaning fluids, matches, acids, chemistry sets, aerosol cans, ammunition, and poisons such as weed killer.
+A. Federal law requires that you dispose of flammables such as fireworks, cleaning fluids, matches, acids, chemistry sets, aerosol cans, ammunition, and poisons such as weed killers.

 Drain fuel from your power mower and other machinery.
 Discard partly used cans of oil, paint, thinner, bleach, or any other substances that may be flammable or combustible or those stored in containers that may leak.
 Please read the complete list of non-allowable.

-B. Discard propane tanks which are used for barbecue grills.
+B. Discard propane tanks are used for barbecue grills.